-Some 15 miles west of Clinton, Oklahoma is yet another town that “bit the dust” at the hands of Superhighway I-40.
-Foss got its start in the late 1890s when people began to populate the valley of Turkey Creek.
+Some 15 miles west of Clinton, Oklahoma, is yet another town that “bit the dust” at the hands of Superhighway I-40.
+Foss started in the late 1890s when people began to populate the valley of Turkey Creek.
 However, when a flash flood occurred on May 2, 1902, it pretty much wiped out the town, washing buildings away and drowning several people.

-Not tempting Mother Nature again, the surviving residents moved out of the creek bottom to higher ground and the new town was called Foss.
-The fertile farmland surrounding the area attracted many early settlers and Foss grew to a population of almost 1,000 people by 1905.
-Soon all manner of businesses sprang up including two banks and three cotton gins.
+Not tempting Mother Nature again, the surviving residents moved from the creek bottom to higher ground, and the new town was called Foss.
+The fertile farmland surrounding the area attracted many early settlers, and Foss grew to a population of almost 1,000 people by 1905.
+Soon all manner of businesses sprang up, including two banks and three cotton gins.
 Stone buildings replaced earlier frame structures, a school system was organized, and several churches were built.
-By 1912, Foss had an electric plant, two hotels and an opera house.
+By 1912, Foss had an electric plant, two hotels, and an opera house.

 After the town’s initial rapid growth, it stabilized at about 500 people.
-However, in the 1920’s the town began to struggle as the nearby rail centers of Clinton and Elk City began to absorb much of the town’s former trade.
-Later, the Great Depression and the Dust Bowl of the 1930’s created further migration from the area.
-Still, the small town hung on and in the 1950’s saw a revival due to the increased use of the Air Force Installation at nearby Burns Flat.
-However, the base closed at about the same time that Foss was bypassed by I-40 and those few remaining people began to leave.
-Finally, in September, 1977, the one bank left open in Foss closed its doors forever.
+However, in the 1920s, the town began to struggle as the nearby rail centers of Clinton and Elk City began to absorb much of the town’s former trade.
+Later, the Great Depression and the Dust Bowl of the 1930s created further migration from the area.
+Still, the small town hung on and, in the 1950s, saw a revival due to the increased use of the Air Force Installation at nearby Burns Flat.
+However, the base closed at about the same time I-40 bypassed Foss, and those few remaining people began to leave.
+Finally, in September 1977, the one bank left open in Foss closed its doors forever.

-Nearby is the Foss State Park, just some ten miles north of Foss.
-The 1750-acre park and 8,800-acre lake features 120 campsites with hiking trails, a swimming beach, boating, water skiing and fishing.
+Nearby is the Foss State Park, just some ten miles north.
+The 1750-acre park and 8,800-acre lake features 120 campsites with hiking trails, a swimming beach, boating, water skiing, and fishing.